GoogleCloudPlatform/document-ai-samples/web-app-demo/README.md

 Before clicking make sure Document AI API is enabled and your project has at least one processor created.

-This applicaition currenlty support OCR, Invoice and Form processors.
+This application currently support OCR, Invoice and Form processors.

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)